ebruchez/ebruchez.github.io/_posts/2023-05-10-televideo-912-terminal-1.md

 ---

-[^compupro]: It turned out that, with that terminal, came a CompuPro System 8/16, and that was a great surprise.
-But that's another story.
+[^compupro]: To be fair, I was the only bider on this item. and it turned out that, with that terminal, came a CompuPro System 8/16, and that was a great surprise.
+But that's story for later.

 [^vt100]: I'd love to find a VT100 for a reasonable price, although I am not particularly hopeful.